 The American Robin can be found throughout North America.
 Male robins have a dark gray to almost black back and tail with a rusty red colored breast.
 The female is paler all over.
 The juvenile robins have a spotted breast.
 Robins can live up to five years.

 Only the male robin sings, but both sexes have calls and alarm notes.
 You typically hear the robin in the spring first thing in the morning and last thing before dark.
 When l hear them in the new year, it is a sure sign that warm weather is almost here.

-Robins will lay up to 4 eggs and the female will incubate them for up to 14 days.
+Robins will lay 3 to 4 eggs and the female will incubate them for up to 14 days.
 Both parents guard the nest from danger.
 The babies are fully feathered in about 10 days and leave the nest by 16 days of age.